triploit/Kalzit/docs/library/second.md

 # second
-## argumentList
-_x
 ## comment

-Gives the second element of an array
+Gives the second element of an array.